 Our DNR service extends to interpretive assistance; for instance, we routinely work with our Parks and Historic Sites Division to establish baseline information for programming.
-A highlight of our year is participation in Weekend for Wildlife (WFW).
-Every year in February, the Nongame-Endangered Wildlife Program hosts the Weekend for Wildlife.
-Held the second full weekend in February at the Cloister resort on Sea Island, Weekend for Wildlife mixes adventure excursions to Georgias wild barrier islands with a spectacular auction and banquet to create the ideal getaway for concerned wildlife enthusiasts.
-Last year over $260,000 was raised for nongame management projects.
+A highlight of our year is participation in Weekend for Wildlife (WFW), and annual event (in February) hosted by the Nongame-Endangered Wildlife Program at the Cloister resort on Sea Island.
+Weekend for Wildlife mixes adventure excursions to Georgia's wild barrier islands with a spectacular auction and banquet to create the ideal getaway for concerned wildlife enthusiasts.
+The event has raised millions of dollars for DNR management projects.
 Registration for this unique event opens in October.
-You may obtain a brochure by contacting the Wildlife Resources Division Headquarters at (770) 918-6400 after November 15.
 As our contribution to WFW, the Archaeological Services Unit helps lead an archaeology and history tour of Sapelo Island.

-A Weekend for Wildlife tour group enjoys the Sapelo Light.
+A Weekend for Wildlife tour group enjoys the Sapelo Lighthouse.